-IF YOU BECOME DISABLED, LEAVE EMPLOYMENT OR DIE
+IF YOU LEAVE EMPLOYMENT, BECOME DISABLED OR DIE

-Third, you do not have to worry about losing your benefit if you become disabled, leave employment before you are eligible for retirement or die.
+Third, you do not have to worry about losing your benefit if you leave employment before you are eligible for retirement, become disabled or die.
 The Retirement Plan has provisions to protect your benefits:

-- ▲ If you leave employment before becoming eligible for retirement or disability, and before you have completed ten years of Continuous Service, you will be entitled to receive a refund of your Contribution Accumulation.
-Your refund will not be paid while you are employed by an Employer; - ▲ If you leave employment before becoming eligible for retirement or disability, and you have completed at least ten years of Continuous Service, you will be entitled to receive either - (1) a deferred vested benefit when you reach retirement age, or - (2) a refund of 100% of your Contribution Accumulation (plus the accumulated value of the amount you paid for purchased service credit, if any).
+- ▲ If you leave employment before becoming eligible for retirement or disability, and before you have completed five years of Continuous Service, you will be entitled to receive a refund of your Contribution Accumulation.
+Your refund will not be paid while you are employed by an Employer; - ▲ If you leave employment on or after January 1, 2018 before becoming eligible for retirement or disability, and you have completed at least five years of Continuous Service, you will be entitled to receive either - (1) a deferred vested benefit when you reach retirement age, or - (2) a refund of your Contribution Accumulation (plus the accumulated value of the amount you paid for purchased service credit, if any).

 You cannot receive your deferred vested benefit while you are in Covered Employment with an Employer.
 If you elect to receive a refund of your Contribution Accumulation, instead of a deferred vested benefit, your refund will not be paid while you are employed by an Employer.
-See "If You Leave - Vested Member Options," beginning on page 14, for more information;
+See "If You Leave - Vested Member Options," beginning on page 13, for more information;